Application and Admission Process

 Master of Arts in Teaching

 The MAT Application and admission process for both MAT Elementary and MAT Secondary is a continuous process with an admission date that begins only in the summer session (May).
 The application deadline is April 1; however, we encourage students to apply early in the process to assure that we are able to help guide you through this process and help you determine any needed prerequisites, testing requirements, and interview preparation.
 A fall and spring interview cycle is scheduled each year.
 Students who complete their application and take part in the fall interview cycle can receive an early admission decision for May.
 Students who take part in the spring interview cycle should receive an admission decision no later than May 1, depending on the date of interview.
-Students are encouraged to apply early to be assured time to complete the admission process.

 Application Process: